dayjiet/Project3TicTacToeWithAI/README.md

 This project has no external dependencies.
 It is written in Java and utilizes only standard libraries and classes available in the Java Development Kit (JDK).

 ## Contact Information
-If you have any questions, suggestions, or feedback regarding the Cinema Room Manager project, please contact:
+If you have any questions, suggestions, or feedback regarding the Tic-Tac-Toe with AI project, please contact:
 - Project Developer: ```Daulet Toganbayev```
 - Email: ```daulet.toganbayev@gmail.com```